TheCarsonWest/TheCarsonWest.github.io/test/content/Lingua Franca.md

 - Research and scholarly studies need to be shared all over the world
 	- Write it in English so that other people can read it
 # What is a lingua franca
-- a lingua franca is a language that everyone in a place knows
+- a lingua franca is a [Language](./../language/) that everyone in a place knows
 - Arabic dialects are all ridiculously different
 	- But they all speak Modern Standard Arabic
 Thats abouit it